devscanr/resume-checklist/README.md

 - No headings.
 Creative headings or phrases.
 - Politics, religion, hobbies - anything that is not related to the job.
 - Too much information.
+- Soft skills are listed.

 List your hobbies and interests in LinkedIn, GitHub.
 There should be no room for this in the CV.
+Do not list your soft skills separately – it doesn't look good and trustworthy.
+Embed them in the **Summary** and/or in the **Work Experience** sections.

 ## 3. Resume under a microscope 🔬